CalebKabaya/Qoutes-App/README.md

 [Go Back to the top](#portfolio)
 ## Technology Used
-* Angular-To develop single-page applications
+* Angular-To develop the single-page application

 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages

 * Javascipt- to make the web more interactive